Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 <h3>Type 5 - The Investigator</h3>

-**Energizers:** Learning new things, exploring ideas and concepts, intellectual challenges, having time to think and reflect.
-For example, researching a new topic or subject, learning a new skill or language, and having time alone to think and reflect.
+**Energizers:** Learning new things, exploring ideas and concepts, intellectual challenges, having time to think and reflect, and, for example, researching a new topic or subject, learning a new skill or language, and having time alone to think and reflect.

-**Drainers:** Socializing, being forced to engage with emotions, being interrupted or distracted, feeling overwhelmed.
-For example, being forced to socialize or engage with emotions, dealing with overwhelming amounts of information or stimulation.
+**Drainers:** Socializing, being forced to engage with emotions, being interrupted or distracted, feeling overwhelmed, and, for example, being forced to socialize or engage with emotions, dealing with overwhelming amounts of information or stimulation.

 **Strengths:** Fives are highly analytical, logical, and objective.
 They have a natural talent for understanding complex systems and ideas.
 They are highly independent and value their privacy.